Second Temple: Legacy

 The destruction of the Temple often serves as a backdrop for poetic expressions of the longing to return to and rebuild the Temple and Jerusalem.
 One such piyyut (Jewish liturgical poem), recited on Yom Kippur, is Avodah, a poetic depiction of the High Priest's ritual on that day.

-The destruction of the First and Second Temples is commemorated on Tisha B'Av, a major Jewish fast day.
-Leading up to this, a three-week period of mourning is observed, during which weddings and haircuts are forbidden, and many Jews abstain from eating meat during the first eight days of Av.
+The destruction of the First and Second Temples is commemorated on Tisha B'Av, a major Jewish fast day that has been called "the saddest day in the Jewish calendar".
+Leading up to this, a three-week period of mourning is observed, during which weddings and haircuts are forbidden, and many Jews abstain from eating meat during The Nine Days at the beginning of the month of Av.

-Jewish wedding ceremonies traditionally conclude with the groom breaking a glass in remembrance of the destruction of Jerusalem.
+Verses 5 and 6 of Psalm 137 and the words "If I forget thee O Jerusalem..." are customarily recited during a Jewish wedding ceremony shortly before breaking a glass as a symbolic act of mourning over the destruction of the Temple, even when at a time of greatest joy.
 In late medieval Europe, Jewish brides would often wear a large, decorative ring symbolizing the Temple, while grooms would place ashes on their heads to commemorate the destruction.

 Present-day view of the Temple Mount looking southwest, with the golden Dome of the Rock visible center and the al-Aqsa Mosque to the left beyond some trees.
 Parts of the Old City of Jerusalem can be seen surrounding the Mount.

 The hope for the rebuilding of Jerusalem and the Temple is a central theme in Jewish prayer, art, and life cycle events, consistently expressed through various cultural and religious practices.

+A tradition dating back to the Talmud (Bava Batra 60b) requires that a patch of wall in a new home near the front door and measuring approximately 18 by 18 in be left unfinished or unpainted as a perpetual reminder and a sign of mourning for the destruction of the Temple.

 Jewish eschatology includes a belief that the Second Temple will be replaced by a future Third Temple in Jerusalem.